Guides’ Tech Tips

 Maintaining Calories and Hydration

 To efficiently produce heat, your body needs to be well nourished and hydrated.
-Before a day of ice climbing, I like to eat a dinner high in protein along with some carbohydrates.
-I also try to drink plenty of water to get ahead o
+Before a day of ice climbing, I like to eat a dinner high in protein along with complex carbohydrates.
+I also drink plenty of water to get ahead of the hydration curve.
+The day of, I eat a breakfast high in fat and protein with at least 1000 cal

 Read MORE

 Why do I choose to tie in with the figure eight follow-through knot?
 Well, that's easy: it's the knot we all know and can readily identify!
 The figure eight follow-through knot has many great attributes.
 It's simple, strong, self-cinching; it takes two complete motions to untie; it's fairly easy to untie after being loaded, and most importantly, it's easy to identify and therefore double check!
-That ease of identification is my number one reason for using this knot.
+That ease of identification is my number one reason for using this knot and why we teach it in our Rock 101 Course.

-Over the last eleven years of climbing I've dabbled with quite a few tie-in knots, and I always find myself coming back to old faithful.
+Over the many years of climbing I've dabbled with quite a few tie-in knots, and I always find myself coming back to old faithful.
 I’ve gone through the phases of finishing my eight with a Yosemite finish or even the Kentucky tuck.
-I've tied in with rethreaded bowlines and even the brotherhood knot.
-I've been told and heard all sorts of reasons why these knots are all better for sending or climbing above your limit.
+I've tied in with re-threaded bowlines and the brotherhood knot.
+I've heard all sorts of reasons why these knots are all better for sending or climbing above your limit.
 Things like, the bowline is much easier to untie after loading it versus an eight or, the "bro" knot is way more streamlined and keeps your tail out of the way when clipping.
-Yeah…..those things might be true to an extent, but do the pros outweigh the c
+Yeah…..those things might be t

 Read MORE

-Fundamentals Fridays: A Back-to-Basics, KISS Resource for Rock Climbing Information
+The Fundamentals: A Keep It Simple Resource for Rock Climbing Information

-Our goal with our Fundamentals Fridays series is to introduce you to (or reacquaint you with) tried-and-true fundamentals of climbing: simple systems, redundancy, back-ups, and preparedness, rather than showy, slick-tricks designed to get clicks.
+One of our goals with our blog posts Our goal with our Fundamentals Fridays series is to introduce you to (or reacquaint you with) tried-and-true fundamentals of climbing: simple systems, redundancy, back-ups, and preparedness, rather than showy, slick-tricks designed to get clicks.
 The reality is, most people just want to have a fun, meaningful, and safe climbing outing.
-We seek to provide you with basic knowledge that will apply in most situations rather than esoteric techniques that have limited value at best and could be dangerous if misappli
+We seek to provide you with basic knowledge that will apply in most situations rather than esoteric techniques that have limited value at be

 Read MORE

 The longer I have been climbing the less I want to carry to the crag or up the mountain.
 Over the years I have worked on dialing in my climbing kit which includes my first aid.
-I used to just buy one of those pre-loaded kits and throw that into my pack, but I started to realize that there were items in those kits that I didn’t need and they lacked items I deem essential.
+I used to just buy one of those pre-loaded kits and throw that into my pack.
+Eventually, I realized that there were items in those kits that were unnecessary and they lacked items I deem essential.
 For this blog I’m focusing on a basic first aid kit for a single day out cragging or multipitch climbing.
 If you’re planning longer trips, the items below will provide a good foundation to add to.

 Prevention

-Before I get into discussing the contents of my first aid kit, I’d like to emphasize that preve
+Before I get into discussing the first aid kit, I’d like to emphasize that prevention is the best first aid.
+Of course things happen, which is why it’s important to carry first aid supplies, bu

 Read MORE